 The efficient translation process is a key component of the customer-oriented project management at KERN.
-From arranging orders to maintaining language databases, KERN project managers will create a detailed project schedule in collaboration with you.
+From arranging orders to maintaining language databases, project managers will create a detailed project schedule in collaboration with you.

 As a customer, you can even help us in advance to ensure that we carry out your translation order to your complete satisfaction.
-The following information provides valuable advice for this purpose:

 The time it takes to process a translation depends upon the length and difficulty of the text, the desired language combination and the quality of the manuscript.
 Please bear in mind that a professional specialist translator can translate a maximum of 10 to 15 pages per day on average.
-In the case of difficult texts and uncommon languages, translators need proportionately more time.
+In the case of difficult texts and uncommon languages, translators accordingly need more time.

 When choosing your desired delivery date, please consider the increased workload and time required for additional work, e.g. for text adaptation, proofreading, foreign-language typesetting, editing, graphic design, printing, etc.